-As of October 12, 2004, Fusion Capital owns 1,036,785 shares of our common stock, representing 7.35% of the 14,098,555 common shares outstanding.
-Fusion Capital's would beneficially own 10.94% if their warrants were included in the calculation, however, their contractual ownership limitations prohibit Fusion Capital, together with its affiliates, from beneficially owning more that 9.9% of our common stock.
+As of November 9, 2005, Fusion Capital beneficially owns 1,562,495 shares of our common stock, representing 8.04% of the 19,427,201 common shares outstanding.
+Contractual ownership limitations prohibit Fusion Capital, together with its affiliates, from beneficially owning more than 9.9% of our common stock.
 Fusion Capital may not purchase shares of our common stock under the common stock purchase agreement if Fusion Capital, together with its affiliates, would beneficially own more than 9.9% of our common stock outstanding at the time of the purchase by Fusion Capital.
 However, even though Fusion Capital may not receive additional shares of our common stock in the event that the 9.9% limitation is ever reached, Fusion Capital is still obligated to pay to us \$10,000 on each trading day, unless the common stock purchase agreement is suspended, an event of default occurs or the agreement is terminated.
 Under these circumstances, Fusion Capital would be issued additional shares in the future should its ownership subsequently become less than the 9.9%.
 Fusion Capital would have no right to receive such shares until its ownership subsequently becomes less that the 9.9%.
 The number of shares to be issued to Fusion Capital would be calculated using the price of the daily purchase amount on the date we elect to sell our shares to Fusion Capital.
 There are no penalties owed under such circumstances.
 Fusion Capital has the right at any time to sell any shares purchased under the common stock purchase agreement which would allow it to avoid the 9.9% limitation.
 Therefore, we do not believe that Fusion Capital will ever reach the 9.9% limitation.
 Fusion Capital would not be obligated to purchase \$10,000 of our common stock on each trading day if (1) we elect not to sell our shares to Fusion Capital on such date, (2) if shares of our common stock are trading at lower than \$0.25 on such date or (3) if an event of default occurs.

 The common shares offered under this prospectus may be sold by the selling shareholders on the public market, in negotiated transactions with a broker-dealer or market maker as principal or agent, or in privately negotiated transactions not involving a broker or dealer.
-Information regarding the selling shareholders, the common shares they are offering to sell under this prospectus, and the times and manner in which they may offer and sell those shares is provided in the sections of this prospectus captioned "SELLING SHAREHOLDERS" and "PLAN OF DISTRIBUTION".
+Information regarding the selling shareholders, the common shares they are offering to sell under this prospectus, and the times and manner in which they may offer and sell those shares is provided in the sections of this prospectus captioned "SELLING SHAREHOLDERS" and "PLAN OF Distribution".
 We will not receive any of the proceeds from those sales.
 Should the selling shareholders in their discretion exercise any of the common share purchase warrants underlying the common shares offered under this prospectus, we would, however, receive the exercise price for those warrants.
 The registration of common shares pursuant to this prospectus does not necessarily mean that any of those shares will ultimately be offered or sold by the selling shareholders.